Medical simulation: Evidence and further study

 Current research has found that simulation training with debriefing, when compared with no intervention, had favorable, statistically significant effects for nearly all outcomes: knowledge, process skill, time skills, product skills, behavior process, behavior time, and patient effects.
-When compared with other forms of instruction, simulation and debriefing showed small favorable effects for knowledge, time & process outcomes, and moderate effects for satisfaction.
+When compared with other forms of instruction, simulation and debriefing showed small favorable effects for knowledge, time and process outcomes, and moderate effects for satisfaction.

-Types of Simulations used in Medical Schools and Teaching Hospitals
+Types of simulations used in medical schools and teaching hospitals

 There many different types of simulations that are used for training purposes.
 Some of the most known are the use of mannequins (referred to by the simulation company METI as Human Patient Simulators, or HPS for short) and standardized patients.

 As seen in the chart titled "Types of Simulation Used in Medical Education" retrieved from the AAMC article, medical schools are leading the way when it comes to the use of standardized patients, but teaching hospitals and medical schools are close when it comes to full-scale mannequins and partial task trainers.

-Medical Simulation Efficiency in Education
+Medical simulation efficiency in education

 According to a study conducted by Bjorn Hoffman, to find the level of efficiency of simulation based medical training in a hi-tech health care setting, "simulation's ability to address skillful device handling as well as purposive aspects of technology provides a potential for effective and efficient learning."
 More positive information is found in the article entitled, "The role of medical simulation: an overview," by Kevin Kunkler.
 Kunkler states that, "medical simulators can be useful tools in determining a physician's understanding and use of best practices, management of patient complications, appropriate use of instruments and tools, and overall competence in performing procedures."